jeanverster/react-native-styled-toast/README.md

 ## Dark Mode Compatible 🌗

 Because of the theming capability of `react-native-styled-toast`, it has out of the box support for dark mode.
 All you need to do is ensure the color keys you're using for your different modes are the same

-## Typescript Support 🚀

-`react-native-styled-toast` has been written in TypeScript so you can assure the type defs will always be up to date.

 ## Props